Suleiman-Ali/job-listings-front-end/README.md

 # Job Listings 💼

-Job Listings is an app where you can users can post and look for new jobs, it is similar to Weworkremotely.
+Job Listings is an app where users can post and look for new jobs, it is similar to Weworkremotely.

 ### Built Using
 - HTML with JSX